In this post, I will cover building a portable USB device charging kit and how that fits well into your preps.

 For example, one of my power banks has a charging speed of 45 watts when using the USB-C port.
 While this is good for my laptop, I need a cable capable of safely delivering that power.
 For that kit, I carry 30-watt & 18-watt wall adaptors and keep a 45-watt adaptor in my laptop case.
 My cord adapter (For charging devices I don’t generally carry) and charging cables are all rated at 60 watts.

 Not every cable and adaptor can be used for data transfer.
-If you want the ability to transfer data from device to device, make sure you’re buying the correct product.
+If you want the ability to transfer data from device to device, ensure you’re buying the correct product.

 I’ve Moved To C-Type Fast Charging Options